-George Salis: Your upcoming book, An Angel of Sodom, contains a short novel and seven short stories.
+George Salis: Your new book, An Angel of Sodom, contains a short novel and thirteen short stories.
 What was the thought-process behind curating this collection?
 How do the stories complement each other?

 David Vardeman: The stories were written over the course of several years, and in one instance over a decade ago, so any relation they bear to one another is purely accidental, inadvertent.
 I write with blinders on and don’t think back, sideways, or very far forward.
 The stories complement one another by virtue of the fact that they come of one single source.
 Looking at this now, I see that my people struggle with a sense of worthlessness, both inborn and imposed and confirmed from the outside, and their efforts to struggle against that abiding feeling of their contributions being beside the point in any given situation, of their perceptions being idiosyncratic and therefore painfully inappropriate to the conversations by which they try to connect with others, have darkly hilarious consequences and create the tonality that resonates across the work.
 This is not a programmed technique I think about consciously or use to enliven a story but organic to the way I think and see things.
 Only in the aftermath, and after considering one story against another or others, do I see that this is what I’m about and what manages to float the boat, what forms that mysterious sea supporting my vessels.
 As for the magical number seven, I submitted twelve stories besides Angel, but the publisher arbitrarily gave the collection the subtitle “and seven stories” because he thought it sounded euphonious as a title.
 So I took out five.
 That was likely a hint from him and not a bad thing as perhaps it squeezed out the weakest.
 The fittest survived.
 Angel and Seven sounds like something you’d order at a bar.
 Give me an Angel and Seven.

 GS: If you could compare An Angel of Sodom to one other book, which would it be and why?